rest-for-physics/framework/doc/developer/Safe writable ROOT IO.md

 }
 ```

+When non-empty, `existingTarget` is copied byte-for-byte to the same-directory temporary file and opened through
+the checked UPDATE path.
+Only `newInputs` are passed to ROOT's merger.
+This deliberately preserves ROOT's
+historical UPDATE behavior: target-only objects are not deserialized or rewritten, while a same-named object
-When non-empty, `existingTarget` is included as the first merge input.
-Callers updating an existing output must
+from the new inputs replaces the old target object.
+Callers updating an existing output must pass it explicitly;
-pass it explicitly; otherwise its existing contents are not part of the merge.
+otherwise its existing contents are not part of the merge.

 The helper inventories every input, rejects incompatible classes at the same key path, and constructs the
 result in a temporary sibling of the local destination.
-Before replacement it validates the expected
+Before replacement it validates the expected user
-StreamerInfo and schema rules, recursive key paths and classes, and summed `TTree` entries.
-It validates the
+StreamerInfos and schema rules, recursive key paths and classes, and `TTree` entry counts using ROOT's UPDATE
+semantics (summed across new inputs, replacing a same-named target tree).
+It validates the installed file again
-installed file again and attempts to restore the previous destination from a rollback backup on failure.
+and attempts to restore the previous destination from a rollback backup on failure.
 Local input files are removed only after successful replacement and validation when
 `removeInputsOnSuccess` is true.